The Death of the $2,000 Food Photoshoot

 For a deeper dive on the data side, see our playbook on closing the loop between food imagery and sales analytics.

-Over time, your Yummify AI workflow becomes less about “pretty pictures” and more about controlled experiments: refresh, test, standardize, repeat.
-Choose one high-volume item and one underperformer, and commit to testing new visuals for both in the next 30 days.
+Choose one high-volume item and one underperformer.
+Commit to testing new visuals for both in the next 30 days.

 Next steps